Elshirak/skyscraper_puzzle/README.md

 2) Chek if they fit the conditions, otherwise throw an error
 3) Initialize a matrix 6x6 and fill it with 0
 4) Get non-repeatable strings four symbols each('1', '2', '3', '4'), there are only 4! = 24 different combinations for my task
 5) Pass a massive of strings to a recursive solver-function.
-It will returns a filled matrix
+It will return a filled matrix
 6) Check is returned board the right answer.
 Yes -> print | No -> Continue solving
 7) Print result matrix or if there is no solution -> print Error

+Vim, gcc
 ***

 # How to use :hammer_and_wrench: